 The provider submitting the claim is responsible for accurately coding the service performed.
 Refer to CPCP033 Telemedicine and Telehealth Services on the Clinical Payment and Coding Policies page.

 BCBSTX provides general reimbursement information policies, fee schedule request forms and fee schedule information on the General Reimbursement Information section of the provider website.

-Currently, covered telehealth claims for eligible members for in-network medically necessary health care services will be reimbursed at the same rate as in-person office visits for the same service.
+Currently, covered telemedicine/telehealth claims for eligible members for in-network medically necessary health care services will be reimbursed at the same rate as in-person office visits for the same service.
 We will continue to evaluate reimbursement.
 Submit claims with appropriate codes and modifiers.
-For claims using a specific telehealth code, the applicable telehealth reimbursement will apply.
+For claims using a specific telemedicine/telehealth code, the applicable telemedicine/telehealth reimbursement will apply.